How can you identify the obvious signs you’re in an unhealthy relationship?

 But in an unhealthy relationship, the situation is always opposite.
 Couples fight, quarrel and argue all the time about the same issues or different problems.

-What makes this unhealthy is when there is a lengthy silent treatment, resentments due to unresolved conflicts or violence to each other.
+What makes this unhealthy is when there is a lengthy silent treatment, resentment due to unresolved conflicts, stonewalling, hostility or violence towards each other.

 Another way to identify the signs you’re in an unhealthy relationship is to measure your communication level.
 Is it satisfactory?